anur0n/academic-personal-webpage-kickstart/content/post/tf-idf_search_implamentation/index.md

 summary = "Describes How I implemented a simple search engine using TF-IDF to search Lifestyle products"
 +++

 Searching for something is an inevitable part now.
 So, let's see, the basics of implementing a search engine.
 Here we will search for Life Style products which will based on [this](https://www.kaggle.com/paramaggarwal/fashion-product-images-small) data set which contains information on thousands of life style products.
-First, we will see _How to create **Index** and **rank** the results we get from the search_
+We will see _How to create **Index** and **rank** the results we get from the search_

 But before that let's talk about the pre-processing of our data.